A few months ago, my closest friends shared the most exciting news anyone could ask for - they're having a baby!

 The best way to start is by going back to the basics.

-- Ensure you have a solid emergency fund.
-You'll always want to be prepared for anything.
+You'll always want to be prepared for anything including a baby.
 A solid way to do this is by having 3 to 6 month's worth of expenses in an emergency fund.
 Ideally, if you don't have an emergency fund in place when you find out you're pregnant, you can start saving up.
 You won't regret it.

-- Try to live on one income.
 If you come from a 2-income household, you and your spouse may find it helpful to live off one income if you can.
 This will help you save intentionally as you grow your family.
-In turn, you'll have more money to put toward savings, college funds, and other long term goals.
+In turn, you'll have more money to put toward savings, college funds, and other long-term goals.